Driving Test Tips

 Tutorials and reference points

 The quiz is ideal to test yourself after you have read the parallel parking tutorial.
 The tutorial provides a step-by-step guide for accomplishing this challenging manoeuvre, reference points, but more importantly, all the safety aspects that fail many driving test.
+If you haven’t yet read the parallel parking / reverse parking tutorial, see:

 Reference points help many learner to drive.
-Test manoeuvres benefit significantly from reference points as they provide an understanding of where the car is in relation to the road and kerb.
+Test manoeuvres benefit significantly from reference points as Ā they provide an understanding of where the car is in relation to the road and kerb.
 For further information, see:

-Parallel PArking Quiz
+Parallel PArkingĀ Quiz

 Parallel Parking Knowledge Test Quiz